airspeed-velocity/asv/docs/source/tuning.rst

 affinity pinning with ``asv`` (e.g. to an isolated CPU), you should use ``taskset`` to run the commands with ``taskset -c CPUNUMBER asv ...``.

+It is also useful to note that configuration changes and operating system upgrades on the benchmarking machine can change the baseline performance of the machine.
+For absolutely best results, you may then want to use a dedicated benchmarking machine that is not used for anything else.
+You may also want to carefully select a long-term supported operating system, such that you can only choose to install security upgrades.